-Residential Pest Control Services serving NJ, PA, DE, MD and NY since 1980
+Residential Pest Control Services serving NJ, PA, DE, and MD since 1980

-Viking provides friendly, professional pest control service to New Jersey, Pennsylvania, New York, Delaware, and Maryland.
+Viking provides friendly, professional pest control service to New Jersey, Pennsylvania, Delaware, and Maryland.
 Viking Pest Control is not a national franchise that has forgotten the local customer, or a small business that doesn’t pick up the phone.
 Viking is now in its 2nd generation of family ownership and continues to grow while offering top-rated service to our customers.

 Viking Pest Control has been able to grow its reputation and service territory by offering a very simple strategy; be friendly, knowledgeable, punctual, look and act professional, and of course, deliver on what you promise!
 It sounds simple, yet so many service professionals don’t uphold these values.
 This is who we are, how we train and what we’re all about.